stshow/dockerveth/README.md

-# My fork of dockerveth, for use in the stshow/netshoot container
+# My fork of `dockerveth` for use in the stshow/netshoot container

 ---